ATAboukhadra/GHOST/README.md

 Example for single hand

 ```
+# add the text description of the object in --prompt.
+Leave empty if you dont want any geometric priors.
 bash run_single_sequence.sh \
     --seq dfki_drill_03 \
     --obj_points "+694,316" \
     --hands 1 \
     --hand_pixels "1381,805" \
-    --prompt "drill" \ # add the text description of the object here.
-Leave empty if you dont want any geometric priors.
+    --prompt "drill" \
     --sfm hloc \
-    --window 50 \
+    --window 100 \
     --use_prior false \
     --visualize True
 ```